1934 24 Hours of Le Mans: Night

 Despite another electrical failure, Howe had got back up to sixth by 1am when clutch problems struck the Alfa.
 The pit-crew did their best but the damage was terminal and the "Lord-Earl" was out, now leaving just the one Alfa Romeo running.
 Although with a 100-km lead, their leaking fuel-tank gave the pursuing pack of small British cars hopes of an improbable victory.
 The Morris-Goodall Aston Martin was now second with the three Rileys of van der Becke (still leading the Biennial Cup), Sébilleau and Dixon next; the team having an excellent race.

 The race settled back down through the rest of the night.
 After the halfway point, at 4am, two cars were disqualified after failing to complete their minimum halfway distance.
 Gordon Hendy’s privateer Singer had been delayed by fuel-feed issues and the gearbox of the Bertelli Aston Martin had finally packed up and taken too long to repair.
+By now, all but two of the large-engine cars were now retired and out the race.